huggingface/dataset-viewer/docs/source/duckdb_cli_sql.md

 ```

-Now, let's prepare a subset of the dataset containing questions related to **nutrition** and create a mapping of questions to correct answers:
+Now, let's prepare a subset of the dataset containing questions related to **nutrition** and create a mapping of questions to correct answers.
-Notice that we have the column **choices** from wich we can get the correct aswer using the **answer** column as an index.
+Notice that we have the column **choices** from which we can get the correct answer using the **answer** column as an index.

 ```bash
 SELECT *